 - knowing the warning signs of child sexual abuse

 - learn how to talk to your children about molestation and inappropriate behavior

 - get help and report signs of molestation

 - learn danger signs and take preventative measures

 Know the Characteristics of a Child Sexual Assault Predator

 |Characteristic of Perpetrator||All Sexual Assault Victims Estimate||All Sexual Assault Victims Percent|

 |12 or younger||12,000*||4*|

 |Main perpetrator's gender|

 The effects of and consequences of child sexual assault are far-reaching, and can impact victims’ emotional development, self-esteem, and personality.
 Along with recovering financial damages, the legal process has powerful psychological benefits.
-For a free and confidential initial case consultation, contact the child sexual assault attorneys at Estey & Bomberger today.
+For a free and confidential initial case consultation, contact the child sexual assault attorneys at Estey & Bomberger, LLP today.
 We handle all cases on a contingency fee basis, which means there are no up-front fees and if we don’t win, we aren’t paid for our services.